How music for wellness is transforming health-focused businesses

 Research published in Pain Research and Management studying the effect of low-frequency sound stimulation of 40 Hz on patients with pain related to fibromyalgia found that the subjects experienced statistically and clinically significant improvements from the treatments.

-Music in digital health
+Music in Digital Health

 As the evidence grows that music for wellness is a powerful tool, many digital apps and content companies are still trying to figure out how to effectively integrate wellness music into their app experience.
 Feed Media Group is the leading music streaming solution for brands in the health and wellness category, with proven customer results.
 Our market-tested wellness music collections will help drive higher customer engagement and Net Promoter Scores (NPS) for your business as they delight your users.
-Music as medicine can be implemented for a wide variety of digital health and wellness business applications, including meditation, sleep, focus, recovery, and relaxation.
-And—in contrast to virtually all pharmaceutical or invasive medical approaches - there are zero side effects.

 The best music systems for businesses | Feed.fm